|DEP Home||About DEP||Programs||Contact||Site Map||Search|

 The federal Coastal Zone Management Act of 1972 (CZMA), as amended, encourages coastal states to develop comprehensive management programs to ensure the beneficial use, protection and management of the nation's coastal resources.
 To encourage the adoption and implementation of the management programs, coastal states whose programs receive approval from the U.S. Department of Commerce, National Oceanic and Atmospheric Administration (NOAA), are empowered to review federal activities within or adjacent to the state's coastal zone to determine whether the activity complies with the requirements of the state's approved management program.

 When the Clearinghouse receives a project requiring federal consistency review (such projects may include federal assistance applications, direct federal activities, and federal licenses and permits), the project is routed to the appropriate state, regional and local reviewers based upon the content and location of the proposed activity.
 The FCMP state agencies provide comments and recommendations to the Clearinghouse based upon their statutory authorities, and the Department of Environmental Protection makes the state's final consistency determination.
-The 11 regional planning councils (RPCs) and participating local governments may also provide the Clearinghouse with comments relating to consistency with local comprehensive plans, regional policy plans, and other local land planning issues.
+All of the regional planning councils (RPCs) and participating local governments may also provide the Clearinghouse with comments relating to consistency with local comprehensive plans, regional policy plans, and other local land planning issues.
 Comments and recommendations regarding federal consistency will then be passed along to the applicant in the state clearance letter issued by the Clearinghouse.

 For further details regarding the review of projects for consistency with the FCMP, please refer to the Federal Consistency Evaluation Procedures Manual provided by the Department of Environmental Protection.